superhero/js.core/doc/book/1-core-components/http-server.md

 ### `url`

 **The `url` variable is a routing variable.
-A matching url is required when validating a request with a defined route.**
+A matching url is required when validating to use the defined route.**

 The url is the requested filepath, by example; in the http request `http://example.com/foobar?baz=qux`, the filepath, the `url` variable, is the `/foobar` segment.